 Mississippi State coach Mike Leach taken to Jackson hospital

-STARKVILLE, Miss.
-(AP) Mississippi State coach Mike Leach was taken to a hospital Sunday after what the university called ''a personal health issue'' that happened at his home in Starkville.
+STARKVILLE, Miss. — Mississippi State coach Mike Leach was taken to a hospital Sunday after what the university called “a personal health issue” that happened at his home in Starkville.

 Leach, 61, was taken by ambulance to the University of Mississippi Medical Center in Jackson, which is about 125 miles (200 kilometers) away from Mississippi State, the university said in a statement.